 The amount you pay is determined by the valuation of your property and the way we apportion rates across the community.
 We endeavour to apportion rates across the community in an equitable fashion.
-Based on property valuations for 2020-21, the rate increase for the average (mean) residential premises will be approximately \$21 or \$5.20 per quarter.
-This is 40 cents per week.
+Property valuation modelling has yet to be provided, however, based on the average (mean) for 2019-20 residential property value, the rate increase for the average (mean) residential premises will be approximately \$37 or \$9 per quarter.
+This is 71 cents per week.